hredoymesha/hredoymesha/README.md

 ### Suomen UNICEF

-- Led a 16-member F2F team and supported consistent KPI achievement
+- Led a 16-member F2F team and supported consistent KPI achievement.
-- Built an Excel-based KPI analysis tool
+- Built an Excel-based KPI analysis tool.
-- Conducted geographical KPI analysis for fundraising planning
+- Conducted geographical KPI analysis for fundraising planning.
-- Designed a mapping system for D2D fundraising productivity
+- Designed a mapping system for D2D fundraising productivity.
-- Trained team leaders on data analysis and mapping methods
+- Trained team leaders on data analysis and mapping methods.

 ### Åbo Akademi University

 - Master's degree in Governance of Digitisation
 - Final grade: 4.51 / 5.0
-- Focus areas: data analytics, digital services design, IT governance, digital information, and human interaction with technology
+- Focus areas: data analytics, digital services design, IT governance, digital information, and human interaction with technology.
-- Research assistant experience in Talent Boost projects
+- Research assistant experience in Talent Boost projects.
-- Student tutor for new international students
+- Student tutor for new international students.

 ### HCL Technologies

-- IT Analyst experience in service desk operations
+- IT Analyst experience in service desk operations.
-- Handled user queries, ticketing systems, troubleshooting, escalation, and issue ownership
+- Handled user queries, ticketing systems, troubleshooting, escalation, and issue ownership.
-- Supported IT services with a structured and customer-focused approach
+- Supported IT services with a structured and customer-focused approach.

 ## Selected Project